dora-team/fourkeys/ROADMAP.md

 Four Keys mission:

-  Be the industry-standard reference implementation for the automated calculation of the DORA Four Keys metrics.
+  Be the industry-standard reference implementation for the automated calculation of the [DORA](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling) Four Keys metrics.

 The vision for this is:

 * All discussion of the DORA Four Key metrics center around the key data entities of Changes, Deployments, and Incidents
 * A rich set of tool integrations and data mappings
+* Clear guidelines on how to adapt the tooling to fit the organization's workflow

+Non-goals:

+* The DORA research includes predictive analytics, recommendations, and improvement strategies.
+The Four Keys dashboard will not provide these resources.
+It will simply be a reflection of an organization’s software delivery performance.

 ## Roadmap